eduglezexp/eduglezexp/README.md

 - 🌱 I am currently learning **JavaScript and React**

-- 👯 I am looking to collaborate on **open source projects**
+- 👯 I am looking to collaborate on **Open Source Projects**

-- 💬 Ask me about **Java development** or anything else.
+- 💬 Ask me about **Java Development** or anything else.
 I would be happy to help.

 - ⚡ Fun fact: **The first computer bug was a real moth, discovered in Harvard’s Mark II in 1947.**